babulakterfsd/course-review-with-auth/README.md

-# Assignment 4 - Course Review System With Auth
+# Course Review System With Auth

+## Features

+- Sign up and login with JWT authentication
+- api actions based on user role
+- mongodb agrregation, reference and populate
+- api validation with zod
+- password hashing with bcrypt
+- data consistency with mongoose transaction and rollback

+## technologies:

-- technologies: TypeScript, Node.js, Express.js, MongoDB, Mongoose, Zod
+- TypeScript, Node.js, Express.js, MongoDB, Mongoose, Zod, Bcrypt, JWT

 ## How to run